programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 **Installation might take 3-5 hours** (the file size is around 4.5 GBs); you can check the download status by clicking on the "Purchased" icon in the App Store menu and finding Xcode on that page.

-Once the software has completely downloaded, double-click on Applications > Xcode.
+Once the software has completely downloaded, double-click on *Applications > Xcode*.
 You'll see a popup titled "Xcode and iOS SDK License Agreement" that you should agree to; provide your computer password if prompted.
 You'll then see a popup with a progress bar titled "Installing components"; wait for this to complete and for a new screen titled "Welcome to Xcode" to appear.
 You can now quit the Xcode program.

 ### Homebrew <a id="section2-2"></a>